Ergotelis F.C.

+Ergotelis Football Club (Π.Α.Ε. Εργοτέλης) is a Greek professional football club based in Heraklion, Crete, which competes in the FCA Heraklion A1, the fourth tier of the Greek football league system, and hosts its home games at the Pankritio Stadium.
+Established in 1929 and named after the ancient Cretan Olympic runner, it is part of Gymnastics Club Ergotelis (Γ.Σ. Εργοτέλης).

 Ergotelis is one of the two Heraklion-based football clubs to have competed in the Greek Super League, the country's top-level football competition, having made a total of 9 appearances during 2004–2015.
 The club's best finish in the competition is 7th place during the 2013–14 season.
-It has also won the Beta Ethniki (second tier of the Greek football league system) once, in 2006, as well as the Greek Football Amateur Cup in 1983.
+It has also won the Beta Ethniki (second tier of the Greek football league system) once, in 2006, as well as the Greek Amateur Cup in 1983.
 Its traditional colors are yellow and black.

-Despite finishing at 9th place during the 2021-22 Super League Greece 2, they were discharged from the professional championship, resulting in a two-level demotion to the local top-level amateur championship, FCA Heraklion A1.
+Despite finishing at 9th place during the 2021–22 Super League Greece 2, they were discharged from the professional championship, resulting in a two-level demotion to the local top-level amateur championship, FCA Heraklion A1.